 Adaptogenic functions of Jiaogulan are demonstrated in its biphasic effects on brain functions, which energize or calm the nervous system depending upon the body’s need.
 Jiaogulan also aids in the regulation of hormonal functions in both men and women.
 The healthy maintenance of these physiological systems plays a major role in the body’s ability to cope with stress.

 Jiaogulan has also shown its effectiveness, in clinical research studies, in helping the body resist depression of the immune system and other stress-related symptoms.
 It increases the production of Lymphocytes, Phagocytes and serum IgG, but not to an excess.

-At the same time Schisandra can also function as a sedative, calming the nervous system in the face of stress.
+At the same time, Schisandra can also function as a sedative, calming the nervous system in the face of stress.
 This is where it reveals itself as a true adaptogen—it restores internal balance (homeostasis) depending on what is needed at the time.
-Researchers find that this dual action of schisandra stems from its favorable effect on our body’s stress system.
-“The beneficial stress-protective effect of adaptogens is related to regulation of homeostasis via several mechanisms of action associated with the hypothalamic-pituitary-adrenal axis.”
-Researchers subjected rats to chronic psychological stress and strenuous exercise giving one groups of rats Schisandra and the other group nothing.
-After several days the Schizandra supplemented rats had lowered levels of corticosterone (a stress hormone) and blood glucose.
+Researchers find that this dual action of Schisandra stems from its favorable effect on our body’s stress system.
+“The beneficial stress-protective effect of adaptogens is related to the regulation of homeostasis via several mechanisms of action associated with the hypothalamic-pituitary-adrenal axis.”
+Researchers subjected rats to chronic psychological stress and strenuous exercise giving one group of rats Schisandra and the other group nothing.
+After several days the Schizandra supplemented rats had lower levels of corticosterone (a stress hormone) and blood glucose.